2017 Report to Congress on the Status of U.S. Fisheries

 - North Pacific Council: Reclassified a stock as an ecosystem component species and removed its annual catch limit.
 There was no directed fishing for the stock, it was not overfished, and there was no conservation concern for the population.

 The Science Behind Stock Status

 Fishery management plans must specify objective and measurable criteria (reference points) to determine when a stock is overfished or subject to overfishing.
 A scientific analysis of the abundance and composition of a fish stock, as well as the degree of fishing intensity, is called a stock assessment.
-Stock assessments are subject to regional peer review as part of the process to ensure that management decisions are based on the best scientific information available, as mandated by the MSA.
+Stock assessments are subject to regional peer review to ensure that management decisions are based on the best scientific information available.
 In fiscal year 2017, NOAA Fisheries conducted 216 stock assessments, the most ever completed in one fiscal year.

 The councils and the agency use information from stock assessments to develop and recommend ACLs and other conservation and management measures.
 While catch limits are set annually, assessments are often done less frequently.
-To determine whether catch limits have successfully ended or prevented overfishing, NOAA Fisheries may use the fishing intensity metrics and reference points derived in a stock assessment or a comparison of catch to the overfishing limit (OFL).
+To determine whether catch limits have ended or prevented overfishing, NOAA Fisheries may use a stock assessment or a comparison of catch to the overfishing limit.
 If the catch-to-OFL comparison is used, an overfishing determination is made annually.
 If a stock assessment is used, due to timing of the next stock assessment, several years may pass before we are able to determine if catch limits successfully ended overfishing.

 2017 Rebuilt Stocks